Sections of this article:

 . . . which is a curved conical pulley with a chain wrapped around it which attaches to the mainspring barrel, which results in a change in the force as the spring unwound, and soon became a common feature in watches.

 The mid 1500’s saw the origins of the Swiss watch industry, with innovations including use of materials such as brass, bronze, and silver.
-One major factor in that country was the ban on jewelry by reformer John Calvin, so that jewelers had to learn a new trade to earn a living, and turned to watchmaking.
+One major factor in that country was the ban on jewellery by reformer John Calvin, so that jewellers had to learn a new trade to earn a living, and turned to watchmaking.

 In the 17th Century, men started wearing watches in their pockets, which led to the design of the pocket-watch having smooth rounded edges: